supercoderz/supercoderz.github.io/_posts/2011-07-26-idiots-guide-to-building-a-compute-grid.md

 <ul>
 	<li>The workers on the grid each execute a small and definite task that does not depend on other tasks and can be completed by itself</li>
 	<li>The entire task is large enough and each individual task takes long enough time that it has to be executed in parallel to achieve best results.</li>
-	<li>All the workers have access to all the <a class="zem_slink" title="Library" href="http://en.wikipedia.org/wiki/Library" rel="wikipedia">libraries</a> that are required to complete the task.</li>
+	<li>All the workers have access to all the <a  title="Library" href="http://en.wikipedia.org/wiki/Library" rel="wikipedia">libraries</a> that are required to complete the task.</li>
 	<li>Any input that is required for the task can be received without a contention with any of the other workers.</li>
 	<li>There is a master process that sends tasks to each worker and collects the results.</li>
 </ul>
 There are a few more, but we will limit ourselves to these key ones.
 <h3><span class="Apple-style-span" style="font-size:15px;font-weight:bold;">Choice of technologies to build the grid</span></h3>
 <div>Our aim is to show that we can build a simple grid - not to showcase the various grid frameworks out there.
-So in order to keep this very simple, we will build this in <a class="zem_slink" title="Python (programming language)" href="http://www.python.org/" rel="homepage">Python</a>.
+So in order to keep this very simple, we will build this in <a  title="Python (programming language)" href="http://www.python.org/" rel="homepage">Python</a>.
 The choice of Python is because it provides the necessary tools to build the server components without much effort using just the standard library that comes in the default installation and also provides good libraries for the other functionality that we need.</div>
 <h3><span class="Apple-style-span" style="font-size:15px;font-weight:bold;">The problem</span></h3>
 <div>We need a problem that is suitable to be run in parallel.
 Whatever the problem maybe, it has to be easily divisible into tasks.
 For our grid, we will use the following method as the task.
-This method calculates the sum of the first 'n' <a class="zem_slink" title="Fibonacci number" href="http://en.wikipedia.org/wiki/Fibonacci_number" rel="wikipedia">Fibonacci numbers</a>.
+This method calculates the sum of the first 'n' <a  title="Fibonacci number" href="http://en.wikipedia.org/wiki/Fibonacci_number" rel="wikipedia">Fibonacci numbers</a>.
 The implementation here is not the best approach - this is chosen because it takes a lot of time.
 This was taken from an example on the internet.</div>
 <pre style="padding-left:30px;">def fibonacci(n):
     if n&lt;=1:
         return 1